Field Operations · District 4 Home Page

 Welcome to the District 4 web page.
 This district covers the seven Eastern Washington counties of Adams, Ferry, Lincoln, Pend Oreille, Spokane, Stevens, and Whitman.
 The district headquarters is located in Spokane and detachment offices are located in Colfax, Colville, and Ritzville.

-There are 167 employees assigned to law enforcement, traffic investigations, auto theft, narcotics investigations, commercial vehicle enforcement, vehicle inspections, communications, fire protection, and support services.
-A crime laboratory is located within district confines.
+District 4 employees are assigned to traffic law enforcement, criminal investigations, auto theft, narcotics investigations, commercial vehicle enforcement, vehicle inspections, communications, fire protection, and support services.
+A crime laboratory is also located within district confines.

 Captain Otis is honored to serve the citizens of this state as the District 4 Commander.
 “I am proud of the efforts of the men and women of District 4.
 Every day we strive to enhance the safety and security of our state and provide the best in public safety services.”